xurei/forge_world_downloader/README.md

 Forge compatible World Downloader
 =================================

 Port of dslake's World Downloader (https://github.com/dslake/WorldDownloader).
-No vanilla class has been modified.
+No vanilla class are modified.
 Compatible with FTB unleashed.

 This version is for people playing on 1.5.2 servers using Forge.
 It has been tested and works on FTB Unleashed.
 Any other 1.5.2 FTB should be compatible too.